History & Staff

 "As a third generation funeral director, I am proud to continue in our family's pursuit of excellence.
 We strive to continue to help families design a service that is most meaningful for you and your family."

-Christopher M. Lawrence, Licensed N.Y.
+Christopher M. Lawrence, Operations Manager, Licensed N.Y.
 State Funeral Director

 "I take great pride in helping families through the funeral process.
 My goal is that every family will be completely satisfied and confident they made the right choice of a funeral home."